Autodesk-Forge/forge-api-nodejs-client/README.md

 Follow this tutorial to see a step-by-step authentication guide, and examples of how to use the Forge APIs.

 ### Create an App
-Create an app on the Forge Developer portal, and select the desired API products in the app creation page (e.g., Data Management API).
+Create an app on the Forge Developer portal.
 Note the client key and client secret.

 ### Authentication
 a